DOT New Entrant Audit Checklist

 Summary: DOT New Entrant Audit Checklist

-Written below is a summary of what the DOT New Entrant Audit will assess.
+Below is a summary of what the DOT New Entrant Audit will assess.
 If you need a checklist related to an upcoming audit or would like to receive more information, do not hesitate to Contact our organization.
 We’re standing by to help you and your carrier prepare for any type of DOT audit.
 Must visit the link.

 - Verify that the new entrant is properly registered with the United States Department of Transportation (USDOT).